PacketX/GRISM-A-series-docs/docs/Element/run/macros/normal_switch.md

 Normal Switch
 ==========

 Behave as a simple L2 switch.
-Performance is concerns.
+This macros tag may impact the performance.

 <h2>Example</h2>